oganm/wizaRd/README.md

 wizaRd
 ======

-A list of D&D 5e edition and some functions to fiddle with them.
+A list of D&D 5e spells and some functions to fiddle with them.

 Spell data taken from <https://github.com/thebombzen/grimoire>, originally <https://github.com/ephe/grimoire/>.